 Shared accommodation is a popular student housing option as it's often good value for money.
 Moving into a shared house with your friends can be exciting, or it can be a great way to meet new people if you move in on your own.
 There’s loads of private properties suitable for students in Nottingham, so you’ll have plenty of choice.

-Before you search for private accommodation, you should:
+Before you search for shared housing, you should consider:

 Choosing your new home

 You might want to consider the below factors before signing a contract.

 - Is there a burglar alarm?